Tinram/MySQL/README.md

 ### Purpose

-+ Time row inserts into a MySQL table through configuration toggles controlling connection API, transactions etc.
++ Time row inserts into a MySQL table through configuration toggles controlling transactions, prepared statements etc.

-+ Provides a timing harness for altering mysqld variables.
++ Provides a timing harness for altering *mysqld* variables.

-Timings are often highly variable, so require much averaging.
-Nevertheless, large time differences are noticeable for prepared statements and my.cnf variables adjusted for INSERTs.
+Timings are often highly variable, and so require much averaging.
+Nevertheless, large time differences are noticeable for prepared statements and *my.cnf* variables adjusted for INSERTs.

 ### Usage